sangharsh/devx-pipeline/README.md

 Use a set of popular tools to build.

-Continually evaluate each step for developer experience.
+Continuously evaluate each step for developer experience.

 ## Project requirement